splitio/android-client/submitter/README.md

 # submitter

-Generic batch recorder task abstraction for the Split Android SDK.
+Generic batch recorder task abstraction.

 ## Purpose

-Encapsulates the logic for submitting batched data (such as impressions and events) to the Split platform.
-It provides a reusable abstraction for recorder tasks, decoupled from the SDK's internal storage and networking layers — dependencies are injected via callbacks.
+Encapsulates the logic for submitting batched data (such as impressions and events) to the backend.
+It provides a reusable abstraction for recorder tasks, decoupled from the SDK's internal storage and networking layers.
+Dependencies are injected via callbacks.

 ## Design notes